cpldcpu/MisguidedAttention/README.md

 Thanks to u/TheHoboJed for this one.

 *"You're on a game show and are presented with three doors.
 Behind one is a donkey, and behind the other two are luxury cars.
 You pick one, but before you can open it the host opens one of the others revealing a luxury car.
 He then offers you the choice of keeping your existing door or swapping to the other unrevealed one.
-What should you do?"*
+What should you do to win a car?"*

 Most llms will come up with a strategy to win the donkey instead of the car.